chaukhoa97/portfolio-v2/docs/CSS/css-essentials.md

 Without any `z-index` value, elements stack in the order that they appear in the DOM (the lowest one down at the same hierarchy level appears on top)
 :::

+### `transform: translate(1px)` vs `left/right/top/bottom`

+- `transform: translate(1px)`: Move the element without affecting the position of other elements.
+- `left/right/top/bottom`: Move the element and affect the position of other elements if:
+  - The element is `relative` positioned (not `absolute` or `fixed` as these remove the element from the normal flow of the page).
+  - Other elements are positioned based on the `relative` element.

 ## Box model

 - `box-sizing: content-box` : Size = `Content` &rarr; `Padding` & `Border` làm width to hơn so với ý muốn.